asgardeo/asgardeo-auth-spa-sdk/README.md

 #### Description

-This method allows developers to use custom grants provided by their Identity Servers.
+This method allows developers to use custom grants provided by their Identity Providers.
 This method accepts an object that has the following attributes as the argument.

 The `custom-grant` hook is used to fire a callback function after a custom grant request is successful.
 Check the [on()](#on) section for more information.